Smooth Banach structure on orbit spaces and leaf spaces: -structures

 \begin{remark} \normalfont One can reformulate the notion of an \H-atlas (or \H-chart) in a groupoid-free language as follows.
 Let $S$ be a set.
-A \emph{pre-\H-atlas} on $S$ is a triple $(M, \pi, S)$ where $\pi$ is a surjective map from a n.n.H.
-Banach manifold $M$ on $S$ with the following homogeneity property: \begin{quotation} for all $x,y\in M$ with $\pi(x)=\pi(y)$, there exist open subsets $U,U'\subseteq M$ with $x\in U$ and $x'\in U'$, and a diffeomorphism $h\colon U\to U'$ with $h(x)=y$ and $\pi(h(z))=\pi(z)$ for all $z\in U$. \end{quotation} If in that homogeneity property the germ of $h$ at $x$ is moreover uniquely determined by the conditions $h(x)=y$ and $\pi\circ h=\pi\vert_U$, then the triple $(M, \pi, S)$ is an \emph{\H-atlas}. \end{remark}
+A \emph{pre-\H-atlas} on $S$ is a quadruple $(M, \pi, \Gamma, S)$ where $\pi$ is a surjective map from a n.n.H.
+Banach manifold $M$ on $S$ and $\Gamma\subseteq\Gamma(\pi)$ is a subpseudogroup with the following homogeneity property: \begin{quotation} for all $x,y\in M$ with $\pi(x)=\pi(y)$, there exists $h\in\Gamma$ with $h(x)=y$. \end{quotation} If in that homogeneity property the germ of $h\in\Gamma$ at $x$ is moreover uniquely determined by the conditions $h(x)=y$ and $\pi\circ h=\pi\vert_U$, then the quadruple $(M, \pi, \Gamma, S)$ is an \emph{\H-atlas}. \end{remark}